theGreatHerrLebert/ionmob/README.md

 [11.537385940551758, 11.537385940551758]
 ```
 It is arround 11.5.
 Not too bad compared to the naive approach which gave us a value of arround 13.
+Want to try it yourself?
+Use [this notebook](notebook/DeepModelTraining.ipynb).

 [^fn1]: Deep learning the collisional cross sections of the peptide universe from a million experimental values.
 Nat Commun, 2021. https://doi.org/10.1038/s41467-021-21352-8
 [^fn2]: Sequence-Specific Model for Predicting Peptide Collision Cross Section Values in Proteomic Ion Mobility Spectrometry.
 Journal of Proteome Research, 2021. https://doi.org/10.1021/acs.jproteome.1c00185